 There is a specific protocol that has been traditionally established for the ceremony.
-The dress code for this event is white uniform, a plain white shirt (no other color) may be worn under the top, closed-toe white shoes (no high heels or sandals), and a nursing pin.
+The dress code for this event is white scrubs, a plain white shirt (no other color) may be worn under the top, closed-toe white or black shoes (no high heels, sandals, or boots).
 Nursing hats are not to be worn during the ceremony.
 No flowers or corsages are to be worn.
 The planning committee for the ceremony consists of the nursing faculty, members of the graduating class, and SNAP.

 The costs for the ceremony are the responsibility of the graduation class.
 Approximately \$50 per person is needed to cover the costs for support services, programs, invitations, decorations, and facility rental.
-Each class member is responsible for their own uniform, shoes, pin, and photographic services.
+Each class member is responsible for their own scrubs and shoes.

 The pinning ceremony is a long-held tradition in the field of nursing signifying the culmination of the educational program.
 This ceremony is a welcoming of students into the professional field of nursing.
 Students are expected to behave appropriately and respectfully during this solemn event.
-Students violating this policy will be required to meet with the Dean of Health Professions and may be terminated from the Nursing Program.
+Students violating this policy will be required to meet with the Program Administrator and may be terminated from the Nursing Program.

-I. NCLEX EXAMINATIONS
+H. NCLEX EXAMINATIONS

-To be eligible to take the NCLEX-PN exam, a student must successfully complete the first, second, and third semesters of the PCC Division of Nursing and the co-requisites.
-All LPN candidates must submit a PCC Graduation Application requesting an LPN Advanced Certificate to an advisor in Student Services by the College deadline.
+To be eligible to take the NCLEX-PN exam, a student must successfully complete the first, second, and third semesters of the PCC Department of Nursing and the co-requisites.
 Completion of the NCLEX-PN eligibility requirements does not guarantee passage of the NCLEX-PN examination.

 To be eligible to take the NCLEX-RN exam for professional licensure after graduation, a student must complete all PCC nursing courses, pre, and co-requisites, and hold a degree.
-All RN candidates must submit a PCC Graduation Application to an advisor in Student Services by the College deadline.
+All RN candidates must submit a PCC Graduation Application.
 No exceptions are made to this procedure.
 Completion of the Nursing Program does not guarantee passage of the NCLEX-RN examination.

-J. ADMISSION TO THE LPN TO RN TRANSITION COURSE (NRS 188)
+I. ADMISSION TO THE LPN TO RN TRANSITION COURSE (NRS 188)

 Admission to the NRS 188 course is handled solely through the Nursing Program.
 Students cannot enroll in NRS 188 without the permission of the Nursing Program.
-The NRS 188 applicant must have worked in the community as a licensed practical nurse for a minimum of 576 hours to qualify for this course.

 - 1. To be eligible for NRS 188, the applicant must have: - a. completed the pre-requisites as described in the program requirements. - b. an unencumbered valid LPN license from the state of Arizona or multi-state privileges to practice in Arizona.
 The LPN license cannot indicate probationary status or be encumbered in any way. - 2.
-The LPN applicant to NRS 188 must complete the LPN to RN nursing program application. - 3.
+The LPN applicant to NRS 188 must complete the online Associate of Applied Science LPN to RN application through your student MyPima account. - 3.
 The LPN applicant must meet the clinical eligibility requirements of the ADN program.
 This information will be provided to the applicant upon acceptance to the program.

-K. CNA EDUCATION WAIVER
+J. CNA EDUCATION WAIVER

-Nursing students who successfully completed all portions of NRS104 within the past two years may be eligible to apply to the Arizona State Board of Nursing for Nursing Student Waiver for Nursing Assistant Certification Education (Appendix O).
-Students must have completed 40 hours of patient care in a long-term care facility approved by the State Board of Nursing and have had no absences or tardies during the LTC rotation.
-Students are to complete the top portion of the waiver (Appendix O) and attach a letter including their name, A#, the facility where they attended the first clinical rotation, and the name of the clinical instructor for that first rotation.
-This information should be brought to the nursing office for the Department Head.
+Nursing students who successfully completed all portions of NRS104 within the past year may be eligible to apply to the Arizona State Board of Nursing for Nursing Student Waiver for Nursing Assistant Certification Education at this link Nursing Student Request for Waiver Nursing Assistant Certification Education.
+Students must have completed 40 hours of patient care in a long-term care facility approved by the State Board of Nursing.
+Students are to complete the top portion of the waiver.
+Students must also complete a preparatory skills lab prior to submitting your waiver.
+Students must also complete a preparatory skills lab prior to submitting your waiver.
+This information should be emailed to the Block 1 Lead Faculty.
 The student will be notified by Pima email when the form is ready for pick-up in the nursing office.

-L. ELIGIBILITY FOR NCLEX-PN EXAMINATION AND LICENSURE
+K. ELIGIBILITY FOR NCLEX-PN EXAMINATION AND LICENSURE